-The Benedictine monks raised and guarded this temple from the year 836 to 1853, over a thousand years!.
-The monks of Aurillac, that called Alfonso I SAW, remained in Cebreiro from 1072 to 1487, date in which the Catholic Kings obtained from the Pope their annexation to San Benito the Real one of Valladolid.
-The monks leave the Cebreiro in 1853, as a consequence of the confiscation of Mendizábal.
+Benedictine monks erected and guarded this temple from 836 to 1853, over a thousand years!
+The monks of Aurillac, who was called Alfonso VI, remained in Cebreiro from 1072 to 1487, the date on which the Catholic Monarchs obtained their annexation to Saint Benedict the Royal of Valladolid.
+The monks left the Cebreiro in 1853, as a consequence of the confiscation of Mendizábal.

-A very strong tradition, corroborated by various historical and archaeological sources, maintains that a Benedictine priest was celebrating the Eucharist on the altar of the side chapel of the church.
-It is believed that this celebration took place about the 14th century.
+A very strong tradition, corroborated by various historical and archaeological sources, maintains that a Benedictine priest was celebrating the Eucharist on the altar in the side chapel of the church.
+It is believed that this celebration took place over the fourteenth century.

-The priest thought that on that cold winter day, when the snow was piled up and the wind was unbearable, no one would come to the mass.
+The priest thought that the harsh winter day, when the snow was piling up and the wind was unbearable, no one would come to Mass.
 But he was wrong.
 A countryman from Barxamaior, named Juan Santín, ascends to Cebreiro to participate in the Holy Mass.
-The celebrant monk, of little faith, belittles the sacrifice of the peasant.
+The celebrant monk, in little faith, despises the peasant's sacrifice.

-But at the time of the Consagracion the priest perceives how the Host becomes flesh sensitive to the sight, and the chalice in blood, which boils and dyes the body.
-The corporals with the blood remained in the chalice and the Host in the paten.
+But at the moment of Consecration the priest perceives how the Host turns into flesh sensitive to sight, and the chalice into blood, which boils and stains the bodily.
+The bodies with the blood remained in the chalice and the Host in the paten.

 Jesus wanted to strengthen not only the faith of that monk but of all men.
 News of the miracle spread everywhere thus fostering a great devotion to Christ in the Eucharist.

-In spite of time, wars and fires, the miracle reaches our century as lacking in faith, as a powerful sign of the truth: Christ is alive, risen, Body, Blood, Soul and Divinity, in the Eucharist.
+Despite time, wars and fires, the miracle comes to our century so lacking in faith, as a powerful sign of truth: Christ is alive, risen, Body, Blood, Soul and Divinity, in the Eucharist.

 The protagonists of the story, the monk and the peasant, have their mausoleums in the church, near the place of the Eucharistic miracle.

-In 1486 the Catholic Kings, pilgrims to Compostela, they stay with the monks, contemplate the miracle and then, donate the reliquary where the Miracle has been kept until today.
+In 1486 the Catholic Monarchs, pilgrimage to Santiago de Compostela, stay with the monks, contemplate the miracle and then donate the reliquary where the Miracle has been kept until today.

-As we see the French Way from O Cebreiro It is considered the cradle of myths and legends and from here you can start the Camino to Santiago de Compostela with
+How do we see the Camino de santiago Francés from O Cebreiro It is considered the cradle of myths and legends and from here you can start the Camino to Santiago de Compostela.